🧑⚕️ New Patients Save 50% on their Consultation! 💰 Limited-Time Offer. ⏰ T&Cs Apply ✨ Call Now!

 • Breasts that both look and feel ‘natural’.

 • Fat Transfer Breast Augmentation is generally considered long-lasting or permanent.
 As the fat transferred is your own tissue, it will not be rejected.
-A variable percentage will always fail to survive which could then require further transfer(s) to reach your desired cup size.
+A variable percentage will always fail to survive which could then require further Breast Fat Transfer to reach your desired cup size.
 However, once you reach your final size, no further fat transfers should be necessary.
 In contrast, breast implants are not life-long devices and most women with implants will need revision surgery at some future point in time.

 • Enlarge your breasts whilst slimming the donor areas!
-Fat for breast augmentation can be harvested from such areas as the abdomen, thighs, hips and buttocks.
-By removing fat from these areas, patients can enjoy the dual benefit of boosting their breast size and at the same time slimming down other areas!
+Fat for breast augmentation can be harvested from such areas as the abdomen, thighs, hips, and buttocks.
+By removing fat from these areas, patients can enjoy the dual benefit of boosting their breast size and at the same time slimming down other body areas!

 The Cons:

-Potential Risks & Complications of Fat Transfers
+Potential Risks & Complications of Breast Fat Transfers

 The first three risks listed below are preventable by avoiding large volume Fat Transfers.